Discover the most interesting places to visit in the Almanzora Valley region. Do not miss the places of interest in this area of Almeria.

 It was enlarged by Bishop Rodenas Garcia in the middle of the 20th century.

-It is an ecclesiastical construction dating from the late 16th century, dedicated to Santiago Apostle.
+It is an ecclesiastical construction dating from the 18th century.

 Inside you can see a very classic and simple style, with a ship covered in wood without any adornment.
 This church also has a chapel dedicated to the Virgin of the Rosary, patroness saint of the area.